 About Early NYC

-Early NYC provides high-quality SEIT services and Spanish classes for children across NYC, supporting early development through meaningful, play-based, and real-life learning experiences.
+Early NYC provides high-quality ABA therapy, Parent Coaching, SEIT services, and Spanish classes for children across NYC, supporting early development through meaningful, evidence-based, play-based, and real-life learning experiences.

 We take an individualized, relationship-driven approach—meeting each child where they are while thoughtfully supporting communication, learning, and emotional growth.
 Our work is rooted in evidence-based practices, cultural understanding, and genuine human connection.

 Language development and early intervention are deeply interconnected, especially for neurodivergent children.
-Early NYC was intentionally built to bring Spanish instruction and SEIT services under one cohesive umbrella, allowing us to support the whole child, not just individual goals.
+Early NYC was intentionally built to bring Spanish instruction and Special Education services under one cohesive umbrella, allowing us to support the whole child, not just individual goals.

-Early NYC delivers culturally responsive Spanish instruction and high-quality SEIT services, supporting the whole child through connection, expertise, and intentional care.
+Early NYC delivers compassionate, effective, and culturally responsive services, supporting the whole child and their family through connection, expertise, and intentional care.

 Hello!
 I'm Laura Giolitti

-Laura Giolitti is an early childhood specialist with over 19 years of experience supporting young children and their families in New York City.
-She holds a bachelor’s degree in Preschool Education from Venezuela and a Master of Science in Teaching in Early Childhood Development, Learning, and Intervention from Pace University.
-Laura provides SEIT services and Spanish instruction, drawing from a strong foundation in evidence-based and child-centered practices, including Applied Behavior Analysis, bilingual/ENL methodology, Montessori teaching techniques, American Sign Language, and PECS.
-She has extensive experience working with children from diverse cultural backgrounds and with a wide range of developmental profiles, including autism spectrum disorder, apraxia, dyspraxia, and language delays.
-Currently, Laura is completing her BCBA certification.
+Laura Giolitti is a BCBA and early childhood specialist located in New York City, with over 19 years of experience supporting young children and their families.
+She holds a bachelor’s degree in Preschool Education from Venezuela, a Master of Science in Teaching in Early Childhood Development, Learning, and Intervention from Pace University, and a License in Applied Behavior Analysis from Teachers College.
+Laura provides ABA therapy, Parent Coaching, SEIT services, and Spanish instruction, drawing from a strong foundation in evidence-based and child-centered practices, including Applied Behavior Analysis, bilingual/ENL methodology, Montessori teaching techniques, American Sign Language, and PECS.
+She has extensive experience working with children from diverse cultural backgrounds and with a wide range of developmental profiles, including Autism Spectrum Disorder, Apraxia, Dyspraxia, and ADHD.
 She strongly believes in the power of collaboration and intentionally partners with families, teachers, and related service providers to create meaningful, individualized supports.
 Her goal is to empower parents and caregivers to feel confident and equipped as their child’s most important advocates and sources of support.

 How We Got Started